 CB - Steph Houghton (England) - The England captain has made a number of key defensive interventions at this tournament and is the calming leader at the back.

 LB - Crystal Dunn (USA) - Although typically a more attacking player at club level for North Carolina Courage, the left-sided star has established as an international calibre left-back.

-CM - Lindsey Horan (USA) - Nominated for BBC Women's Footballer of the Year in 2019 and has been one of the player that has most impressed USWNT legend Mia Hamm this summer.
+CM - Lindsey Horan (USA) - Nominated for BBC Women's Footballer of the Year in 2019 and has been one of the players that has most impressed USWNT legend Mia Hamm this summer.

 CM - Sam Mewis (USA) - Another USA midfielder at her first World Cup, but another who hasn't looked out of place for a single minute.
 As classy and composed as they come.

 CM - Jill Scott (England) - The 32-year-old is at her fourth World Cup after debuting at the 2007 tournament and is probably enjoying her best one yet.
-Her tireless running is hugely important to the way England play.
+Her tireless running is crucial.

 RF - Tobin Heath (USA) - A player who has been there and done it all, but whose natural quality is occasionally overlooked in comparison to her more high profile colleagues.